-To consider the possible impact of the pandemic on total deaths, we have estimated the number of deaths that we would have seen in weeks 37 to 39 of 2020 if the SMRs for each gender and age-group had been the same in those weeks as in the corresponding weeks of 2019.
-As mortality in the first 12 weeks of 2019 and 2020 was similar, as seen in Charts 1 and 2, this gives a broad indication of "expected" mortality in the absence of the coronavirus pandemic1.
+To consider the possible impact of the pandemic on total deaths, we have estimated the number of deaths that we would have seen in week 44 of 2020 if the SMRs for each gender and age-group had been the same in those weeks as in the corresponding weeks of 2019.
+As mortality in the first 12 weeks of 2019 and 2020 was similar, as seen in Charts 1 and 2, this gives a broad indication of "expected" mortality in the absence of the coronavirus pandemic.
 We can then subtract the expected deaths from actual deaths to estimate the "excess" deaths that, in the absence of other likely causes, may be attributable to the pandemic.

 We have not made any adjustment for differences in the timing of public holidays in 2019 and 2020.
 While such differences may affect expected, actual and excess results for individual weeks, positive and negative impacts for different weeks should cancel out over time in cumulative results.
-We note that the August bank holiday fell in week 35 of 2019, but in week 36 of 2020.
-This leads to excess mortality being artificially high in week 35 and artificially low in week 36.